 This treatment can also eliminate the bugs in all stages, from eggs to the adult stage.

 To conduct a heat treatment, special equipment which will heat the target area is needed.
 The process will be done simultaneously in an infested area.
-The whole process might take up to 6 to 9 hours to make sure that heat reached up to the deepest point of each room.
+The whole process might take up to 6 to 9 hours to make sure that heat reached the deepest point of each room.

 Bed bugs naturally can not stand the heat that reached 122°F. Most providers exceed this limit up to 135°F or 145°F.